jinku-06/jinku-06/README.md

 - **Typing Speed Test**: A CustomTkinter application that measures typing speed, accuracy, and more.
 - **Watermark Application**: A GUI application to add customizable watermarks to images.

-#### 📫 Let's Connect!
-Feel free to connect with me on LinkedIn or check out my projects here on GitHub.

 <hr>